brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ![Rules 3](../img/rules3.jpg)
 ![Rules 3](../img/rules4.jpg)

+Copy the code from the [QueryAnywhere.html](../htmlQueryAnywhere.html) file.
+Right click and select "open file in new tab" the [QueryAnywhere.html](../htmlQueryAnywhere.html) link click the view raw file button select all the text and paste it in a text editor.
+Save the file as QueryAnywhere.html

 Replace your your-api-key with the private api key you generated in step 8.
 You may have to repeat step 8 if you forgot to copy the private API key.
 Replace your-app-id with the stitch APP-ID located in the upper left of the stitch console.
 ```js
       const credential = new stitch.UserApiKeyCredential("your-api-key");